 600 E. Grand Ave.

-2. Bike the Riverwalk
+Bike (or Segway!) the Riverwalk

 The Chicago Riverwalk is a pedestrian-friendly trail that runs along the river and is one of the best places to explore Chicago's magnificent architecture.
 You can walk as long as your legs will carry you, but our favorite way to see the sights is by bike.
 Bike and Roll Chicago has several bike rental facilities, where you can borrow a city cruiser and take off to explore the Loop's canyon of skyscrapers as you watch boats go by.
 If you're traveling with kids, rent a tagalong, wagon or kids' seat.
 Tandems and kids' bikes are available, too.